thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 The debug setup requires a GDB installation supporting the GDB remote protocol and that can connect to a GDB server like pyOCD.

-This extension includes `arm-none-eabi-gdb` which is used in the Arm CMSIS Debugger default debug configurations.
+This extension includes `arm-none-eabi-gdb`, which is used in the Arm CMSIS Debugger default debug configurations.

 If you wish to use a different GDB installation, enter the full path to the executable (including the file name) in the `gdb` setting in the `launch.json` file.

 ### pyOCD Debug Setup

-This extension includes a pyOCD distribution which is used by default.
+This extension includes a pyOCD distribution, which is used by default.

 If you wish to use a different pyOCD installation, enter the full path to the executable (including the file name) in the `target`>`server` setting.